Evansdava/HexMapGen/README.md

 1. Buildings are represented in red, spawn next to roads or other buildings, and can overwrite forests, but not rivers or roads.
 By default, they have a 20% chance to spawn on a square adjacent to a road or other building.
 1. Anywhere without other terrain is gray

+## Known Issues:

+* Maps larger than 30 hexes wide will be displayed incorrectly, though this can be fixed by zooming the browser out
+* Occasionally on the Heroku deployment, saving a map will not work correctly, instead generating a new map with the same name

 ## Technologies used:

 This project was written in Python 3 on a Flask development server, with Jinja2 templating to display maps and Bootstrap 4 for formatting.